laniel123/Spotify-Playlist-Analyzer/README.md

 This project is intended for creative and educational use.

-All references to artist fandoms and musical preference are lighthearted and satirical.
+All references to artist fandoms and musical preferences are lighthearted and satirical.